chandan0815/taskmanager/README.md

 # taskmanager
-This is a react-redux app for task management in a Project
+In a galaxy far far away...
+Just kidding!
+This is the development branch for the app